Why did I become a counsellor?

 What experience do I have?

-I have provided counselling and psychotherapy since 2008 in the following settings:
+I have provided counselling and psychotherapy since 2008 in numerous settings before establishing my private practice, 'Positive Futures Counselling' in 2015.

 For more information about BACP please look at their website